GitJit-max/learning-linux/chapter/02-basic.md

 - The most serious problem with XML is that it doesn't play well with traditional unix tools.
 Software that wants to read an XML format needs an XML parser.
 This means bulky, complicated programs. [^raymond-xml]

 One application area in which XML is clearly winning is in markup formats for document files. [^raymond-xml]
-- Compressed XML (such as \*.docx ja \*.odt) combines space economy with some of the advantages of a textual format.
+- Compressed XML (such as \*.docx and \*.odt) combines space economy with some of the advantages of a textual format.
 Notably, it avoids many problems that come with binary formats. [^raymond-xml]

 <a id="binary-formats"></a>